 In addition to the taught programmes, the Curriculum Area offers a variety of activities and opportunities for the students.

 Duke of Edinburgh - every year we arrange for a speaker from the DofE service to come in to Tollbar Academy and talk to every student in Year 9.
-This takes place during a Citizenship lesson in their class to allow for a less formal presentation where the students will feel comfortable asking questions.
+This takes place during a Careers and personal development lesson in their class, to allow for a less formal presentation where the students will feel comfortable asking questions.

-Taster Days and Career Fairs - working closely with Grimsby Institute for Further and Higher Education, we arrange for any student interested to obtain a place on a taster day.
+Taster Days and Career Fairs - working closely with Grimsby Institute for Further Education, we take Year 10 students to attend a taster day.
 These days give our students the opportunity to 'have a go' at a course they may be interested in for post-16 options.
-We also work hard to promote careers fairs available locally and to arrange for employers to visit the Academy.
+All year 10 students also have the opportunity to visit the Skills Fair.
+We also work hard to promote other careers fairs available locally and to arrange for employers to visit the Academy.

 Young People's Support Services - we have a very good relationship with the Careers advice section of this agency.
-Working closely with YPSS we arrange for all students to be seen for one to one careers interviews.
+Working closely with YPSS we arrange for vulnerable students to be seen for one to one career interview.

 Education through Theatre and Outside Speakers - when possible we take the opportunity to invite these providers into Tollbar Academy.
-Recent examples of these have been for the Samaritans, Homelessness, Road Safety (seatbelts), NELC Neat Streets, Humberside Fire and Rescue, Aim Higher and SmartRisk charity.
-The feedback we receive from students is always positive.
+Recent examples of these have been 'Say no to knives', Road Safety performance, Humberside Fire and Rescue, RNLI and Drug Awareness presentations from Addaction.